Issue-System/arch-as-code/au-design.md

 ```

 ## Things to validate:
+(KEY: E for Error, W for Warning)
  - Decisions
-    - must have >=1 TDD
+   E- must have >=1 TDD
  - TDDs
-    - must refer to valid components
+   E- must refer to valid components
-    - must be referred to by >=1 decision (no orphan TDDs)
+   E- must be referred to by >=1 decision (no orphan TDDs)
  - Stories
-    - must refer to >=1 valid functional requirements
+   E- must refer to >=1 valid functional requirements
-    - must refer to >=1 valid tdds
+   E- must refer to >=1 valid tdds
-    - all tdds must have >=1 story
+   E- all tdds must have >=1 story
-    - all functional requirements must have >=1 story
+   E- all functional requirements must have >=1 story
+   W- check for duplicate stories (both stories have same TDDs and requirements)

 ## How to visualize:
  - Some way to visualize the model in each branch is necessary